Now offering in-house sewer scope inspections.

 Sewer Scope Inspections (Sometimes referred to as a sewer scan) are important because any problems with the main sewer line are the financial responsibility of the homeowner, NOT the city!
 This can be an incredibly expensive and nasty surprise with repairs that can be anywhere from $4,000.00 and up, sometimes even hitting 5-digit repair costs.
 Inspecting the sewer line, also called the sewer waste lateral, you are taking the first step in preventing sewer line issues.

-White Glove's in-house Sewer Scope Inspectors will be able to provide you with a detailed written report and video of the Sewer Scope Inspection.
+White Glove's in-house property inspectors will be able to provide you with a detailed written report and video of the Sewer Scope Inspection.

 When Should I Consider a Sewer Scope Inspection?